 I have many friends who are screenwriters.
 Often, they want me to read their work.
 I’m sorry to say that I don’t do that anymore.
 There are a number of reasons which I won’t go into here.
 But to all students of screenwriting, I will tell you that the most important way to understand how to write screenplays is to read screenplays, not just watch films.
 After you read a screenplay, analyze it, which means creating a “beat sheet”.
 There should be a single beat for every three or four pages of script.
 In this way, you will see the structure that the writer used, including logical act breaks.
 Screenwriting is a highly structural activity.
 You don’t just sit down and start writing a script.
 You create your story with a beat sheet, then you do a treatment in prose form.
 In this way, you work out as many problems as possible before you type Fade In: Novices and bad writers do not do this.

-Several years ago, my son Cole and I decided to write a script that would encapsulate all that we have learned about screenwriting over the decades.
-Also it would communicate what we believe on important subjects.
-I hate the words “Faith Based”.
-They are nothing but a marketing ploy that creates its own ghetto.
-Are there marketing categories for films?
-Of course there are, but “Faith Based” should not be one of them.
-Almost always “Faith Based” films are poorly written pieces of treacle designed to please an audience that accepts such sticky drek and sucks it down.
-That is not what Magnificent! is.
+Five years ago, my son Cole and I decided to write a script that would encapsulate all that we have learned about screenwriting over the decades.
+Also, it would communicate what we believe on important subjects.
 This is a script with a message and an edge.
 So if you want to understand how we write screenplays we offer this to you.